 - 5.1 Relationship and sex education is taught as part of our broader PSHE provision by the PSHE lead within each class, (Years 2-6) on a weekly basis. - 5.2 We teach about sex and relationships through various aspects of the curriculum.
-While we carry out the main RSE in our PSHE curriculum, we also deliver some RSE through the statutory science curriculum.
-Our RSE curriculum was developed in consultation with parents, young people and school staff. - 5.3 As Sex Education is a non-statutory component, we acknowledge and accommodate parents who wish to remove their child from these lessons.
+While we carry out the main RSHE in our PSHE curriculum, we also deliver some RSHE through the statutory Science Curriculum.
+Our RSHE curriculum was developed in consultation with parents, young people and school staff. - 5.3 As Sex Education is a non-statutory component, we acknowledge and accommodate parents who wish to remove their child from these lessons.
 However, this is not true of Relationship Education since this is statutory.
-As the Science Curriculum is also statutory, parents are not entitled to remove their children from lessons that include plant, animal and human reproduction. - In PSHE, we use the PSHE Association's Programme of Study to inform our curriculum.
+As the Science Curriculum is also statutory, parents are not entitled to remove their children from lessons that include plant, animal and human reproduction. - Within PSHE, we use the PSHE Association's Programme of Study to inform our curriculum.
 We teach children about relationships, and we encourage children to discuss the changes that happen as they grow up.
-We teach about the parts of the body, including the private parts, inappropriate touching, why males and females are different, and we explain to the children what will happen to their bodies during puberty.
+From Early Years,we teach about the parts of the body, including the private parts, dangers of inappropriate touching, why males and females are different, and, from Year 4 onwards, we explain to the children how bodies develop during puberty.
 We encourage the children to ask for help if they need it.
 By the end of Key Stage 2, we ensure that both boys and girls know why children's bodies change during puberty, how to manage puberty when it happens.
 We always teach this with due regard for the emotional development of the children.
 Active learning methods which involve pupils' full participation will be used.
 Single sex groups will be used as and when deemed appropriate. - 5.4.1 We make it clear, through ground rules, that nobody should ask personal questions.
 An anonymous question box (a box in the classroom that pupils can 'post' written questions).
-This box may also be used as a 'buffer' for teachers, if they feel they would like time to consider their answer to a specific question. - 5.5 Under the science curriculum, teachers inform children about males and females and how a baby is born.
+This box may also be used as a 'buffer' for teachers, if they feel they would like time to consider their answer to a specific question. - 5.4.2 As part of the Science Curriculum, teachers inform children about males and females and how a baby is born.
 In Key Stage 1, we teach children that animals, including humans, produce offspring, which grow into adults, and we also teach them about the main parts of the body.
-In Key Stage 2, we teach about life processes including reproduction and the main stages of the human life cycle, in greater depth.
+In Key Stage 2, we teach about life processes including reproduction and the main stages of the human life cycle, in greater depth. - 5.4.3 From Year 5 onwards, we teach Sex Education, including Puberty, Changing Emotions and feelings and priorities, Human Reproduction and the importance of strong and robust relationships as a way of providing children with a secure, family environment.
+This is in line with what pupils learn about conception and birth as part of the national curriculum for science.